-By Alessandro Di Martino, Senior Manager – Business Development (Italy)
+By Alessandro Di Martino, Senior Manager – Business Development and Advisory (Italy)

 New market reports in Italy predict that NPEs (non-performing exposures) will rise to 389bn in 2021.

 This includes trades of around 40bn in NPLs (non-performing loans) and another 12bn in UTPs (unlikely-to-pays).
 In 2022, it’s estimated that overall figure will rise to 441bn.

 The next two years are set to be busy for the Italian market, especially for our dedicated local team that provides end-to-end services for our clients across their full loan lifecycle.

 NPL Italy 2021

 On 20 may 2021, we attended SmithNovak’s virtual NPL Italy event as a Servicing Partner sponsor.
 Our experts were joined by over 300 guests who specialise in buying, servicing and advising the Italian NPL market.

 The event welcomed panellists across a range of hot topics, including servicing, securitization, buying and selling NPLs, technology and a focus on UTPs.